DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 _TL Note:_ Let's be honest, Dante can only cause you to feel disgusted, I doubt his presence would pressure anyone.

-In front of Kai Light Knight Jeanne came forward and shared a firm handshake with Lion King Balmnung.
+In front of Kai, Light Knight Jeanne came forward and shared a firm handshake with Lion King Balmnung.

 "Thank you for coming all this way.
-Jeanne-dono, rumours of your great achievements reached even this remote land.
+Jeanne-dono, rumours of your great achievements have reached even this remote land.
 I want to borrow your strength."

 "It is nice to meet you, Balmnung-dono.
 I thank you for your welcome."

-Comparing to the Lion King Balmnung's stature, Commander Jeanne, who was disguising as a man, looked like a child.
+Compared to the Lion King Balmnung's stature, Commander Jeanne, who was disguising as a man, looked like a child.
-Despite their physique being like that of a child and adult, Lion King didn't show any hint of mocking that.
+Despite their physique being like that of a child and an adult, Lion King didn't show any hint of disrespect.

 "Balmnung-dono, are we going to gather for the meeting as it is?"

-"While this is what I'd like to say, but your honorable army requires a rest after such long trip.
+"While this is what I'd like to say, but your honorable army requires rest after such a long trip.
-Not to mention your cars would need some checking to do.
+Not to mention your cars would also need some maintenance.
 Allow my engineering squad to assist with that."

-He pointed to the stronghold's entrance.
+He pointed towards the stronghold's entrance.

 "Jeanne-dono, we could go together to the office.
 Well, nothing like a strategy meeting, just a small talk."